allenlinatoc/assetmon/README.md

 ### 2. Start `assetmon` ###

-Extract/Copy **assetmon** folder to your current working directory and make sure that `assetmon.json` is properly configured and is inside that directory.
+Copy **assetmon** to your current working directory and make sure that `assetmon.json` is properly configured and is in the same directory.

-Now execute the script through PHP:
+> **Note:** `assetmon` file is a GZip compressed PHP archive

+Optionally, you can specify the configuration to be used through `config` argument.

+**Console command syntax**

+	$ php assetmon [config]

+If you work with an existing `assetmon.json` config file, you can follow the simple syntax below:

     $ php assetmon/assetmon